 Before using the coaxial cable stripper, follow the adjustment and test procedures in SRP-005-007, Scoring Fiber Optic Tubes with a Coaxial Cable Stripper, to make sure that the stripper is properly adjusted and that it has a sharp blade.
-Use an Ideal® tool (45-163).
+Additional tool options for buffer tube access can be found on page 3.

-- Step 1: Consult the instructions of the hardware in which the fibers will be installed for the required buffer tube length.
-Measure and mark this length on the buffer tubes with a permanent marker. - Step 2: To score the first tube: - a.
+Step 1: Consult the instructions of the hardware in which the fibers will be installed for the required buffer tube length.
+Measure and mark this length on the buffer tubes with a permanent marker.

+Step 2: To score the first tube:

+- a.
 Position the stripper's blade on the scoring mark. - b.
 Hold the tube steady with one hand to prevent it from twisting. - c.
-Use your other hand to rotate the tool around the tube two to three complete turns to score it (Figure 13). - d.
-Remove the tool from the tube.

-Step 3: Carefully flex the tube to break it at the score point (Figure 14).
+Use your other hand to rotate the tool around the tube two to three complete turns to score it (Figure 9). - d.
+Remove the tool from the tube. - Step 3: Carefully flex the tube to break it at the score point (Figure 10).

-Step 4: Slide the scored section of tube off of the fibers (Figure 15).
+Step 4: Slide the scored section of tube off of the fibers (Figure 11).

 - Step 5: Use scissors to trim 1 in (2.5 cm) from the end of the fibers.
-The fibers are now ready to be cleaned and terminated (Figure 16). - Step 6: Repeat Steps 1-5 on the remaining buffer tubes/fibers.
+The fibers are now ready to be cleaned and terminated (Figure 12). - Step 6: Repeat Steps 1-5 on the remaining buffer tubes/fibers.

-5. Mid-Span Sheath Removal and Fiber Access
+5. Mid-span Sheath Removal and Fiber Access

-This procedure is dependent upon sufficient slack cable for access and uses the OFT-000, Optical Fiber Access Tool.
+This procedure is dependent upon sufficient slack cable for access.
 The minimum amount of cable slack is determined as follows:

-Slack needed = $60 \times \text{cable diameter} + 42 \text{ in (105 cm)}$:
+Slack needed = 60 x cable diameter + 42 in (105 cm):